DevExpress-Examples/devextreme-datagrid-in-shadow-dom/README.md

 <!-- default badges end -->
 # DataGrid for DevExtreme - Shadow DOM Support

 [Shadow DOM](https://developer.mozilla.org/en-US/docs/Web/API/Web_components/Using_shadow_DOM) represents one of three Web Components specifications, complemented by [HTML templates](https://developer.mozilla.org/en-US/docs/Web/API/Web_components/Using_templates_and_slots) and [Custom Elements](https://developer.mozilla.org/en-US/docs/Web/API/Web_components/Using_custom_elements).
-Shadow DOM allows you to attach a DOM subtree to an element and have the internals of this tree hidden from JavaScript and CSS running in the page.
-Thereby, Shadow DOM is instrumental in building scalable, conflict-free web applications, making it easier to develop complex, component-based web interfaces.
+Shadow DOM allows you to attach a DOM subtree to an element and have the internals of this tree hidden from JavaScript and CSS running on the page.
+Shadow DOM is instrumental in building scalable, conflict-free web applications, making developing complex, component-based web interfaces easier.

-This example sets up a Shadow DOM host and puts a DevExtreme DataGrid component into it.
+This example sets up a Shadow DOM host and adds a DevExtreme DataGrid component to it.
 You can use similar code with other components.

 ![DataGrid in Shadow DOM](/datagrid-shadow-dom.png)